-GWR Group Limited (appointed 2 June 2010) Fairstar Resources Limited (resigned 9 February 2012)
+GWR Group Limited (appointed 2 June 2010) Fairstar Resources Limited (resigned 9 February 2012) Tungsten Mining Limited (appointed 16 July 2014)

-Mr Teck Wong
+Mr Teck Wong Non-executive Director Age: 41

-Non-executive Director

 Mr Wong has considerable international business experience having worked in Hong Kong, United Kingdom and now in Malaysia and Indonesia after graduating with a Bachelor of Business degree from Swinburne University (Melbourne).
 Mr Wong is involved with mining industry in China, Indonesia and Malaysia.
 He was previously involved in sales & exports of steel related products and was a director of a retail chain business in United Kingdom.
 Mr Wong was working in the OEM plastic manufacturing industry in Hong Kong prior to taking up a position in the steel industry in Malaysia.
 He is currently a director in Golden West Resources Ltd.